linode/docs/docs/guides/development/javascript/javascript-objects-tutorial/index.md

 [ 'address', 'bedrooms', 'baths', 'vacant', 'phoneNumber', 'inquire' ]
 {{< /output >}}

 The fact that the method returns an array makes it useful if you want to iterate through an object's properties.
-For instance:
+The example JavaScript for loop iterates over the keys of the `house` object created at the beginning of this section:

     for (const key of Object.keys(house)) {
         if (typeof house[key] != 'function') {